NoWauu/V-lib/webapp/README.md

 ## Launching the server

-You can start the server with `npm run dev`.
+You can start the server with `npm start` after running `npm run build`.